isomerpages/moe-navalbasepri/_for-parents/MOE Sexuality Education.md

 Parents may opt their children out of Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.

 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here].
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/NBPS%20Website%20on%20Sexuality%20Ed%20Opt-out%20Form%202023.pdf).
 The completed opt-out form is to be submitted by 16/01/2023.

 Parents can contact the school at (6755 5355) for discussion or to seek clarification about the school’s sexuality education programme.